imj2k2/shrek/docs/recommendations.md

 **Current State**: Using SQLite with thread-local connections.

 **Recommendation**: Upgrade to a more robust database solution:
+- create a deployment option for production
-- For production: Migrate to PostgreSQL or TimescaleDB (time-series optimized)
+    - Migrate TimescaleDB (time-series optimized)
     - Implement proper database migrations with Alembic
     - Create read replicas for analytics workloads
     - Implement a caching layer with Redis for frequently accessed data

 ## Code Improvements